 What is Deep Tissue Massage and what to expect?

-Deep tissue massage is massage that is designed to get into the connective tissue of the body, rather than just the surface muscles.
+Deep tissue massage is a massage that is designed to get into the connective tissue of the body, rather than just the surface muscles.
 As a massage therapist when I perform deep tissue I use a variety of techniques to deeply penetrate the muscles and fascia, loosening them and releasing tension.
-Most clients have a more intense experience with a deep tissue massage, but also feel that it is more beneficial, because it addresses deep-seated muscle pains.
-Deep tissue is beneficial when undertaken on a regular basis, so that I can work together with the client to correct long term problems, relax the body, and prevent injury.
+Most clients have a more intense experience with a deep tissue massage, but also feel that it is more beneficial because it addresses deep-seated muscle pains.
+Deep tissue is beneficial when undertaken on a regular basis so that I can work together with the client to correct long-term problems, relax the body, and prevent injury.

 THERAPEUTIC VS DEEP TISSUE MASSAGE